ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 I still think for overall value for money, the British-built Ribble CGR AL e is by far the best electric gravel bike on this list – there are options to suit every budget and the step-through version now available will definitely broaden its appeal.
 I had the pleasure of using one of these for a couple of weeks and it really is a joy to ride and it’s very lightweight.
 Their latest model the Gravel AL e looks like a great addition to the range.

-The Cannondale Neo SE 650b is also a great gravel e-bike, albeit a little heavy.
-But this is mitigated by its excellent 500Wh battery and Bosch mid-drive motor.
+The Giant Revolt E+ Pro XR looks like a great gravel e-bike for 2022 – having GRX Di2 wireless shifting and the Shimano EP8 mid-drive motor is a big plus.
 If you have a deep wallet it would definitely be worth checking out Cannondale’s latest Topstone Neo range of electric gravel bikes as these really do take things to another level!

 Another great addition to the massive Cannondale range is the new Topstone Neo SL 2 – now they have something for everyone with this lightweight gravel e-bike.
 It’s also great to see GT cycles enter the world of electric gravel bikes with their new eGrade AMP – this looks like a worthy addition to this list and is very competitively priced considering the spec and lineage.